textileio/papers/draft.md

 Replica
 : Log Writers can designate other IPFS Peers to "replicate" a Log, potentially republishing Events.
-A Replica is capable of receiving Log updates and traversing linkages via the Follow Key ([@sec:KeysEncryption]), but is not able to read the Log's contents.
+A Replica is capable of receiving Log updates and traversing linkages via the Replica Key ([@sec:KeysEncryption]), but is not able to read the Log's contents.
 <!-- Replicas should be server-based --- i.e., always online and